List of Washington & Jefferson College buildings: Davis Memorial Hall

 Marking the southern border of campus, Davis Memorial Hall abuts U.S. Route 40.
 The white-painted brick structure was constructed in the American colonial architecture style in 1847 by Alexander Reed, a college trustee, who used it as his residence.
 It was once a stop on the Underground Railroad.
 In the early 1930s, it was photographed by Charles M. Stotz in preparation for writing his book, Early Architecture of Western Pennsylvania.
 In 1939, it was acquired by the college and used as a dormitory for 33 students.
 In the 1940s, it was converted to the Electrical Engineering Building.
 In 1947, the building was renamed from the Reed Dormitory to Davis Memorial Hall in honor of Harry Hamilton and Tillie Wilkinson Davis, who provided the funds for a major remodeling project.
 Following that renovation, the building housed offices and classrooms for the Department of English.
 A duplicate of the original cast-iron fence currently surrounds the building.

 Thistle Physics Building

-The Thistle Physics building was built in 1912 and is named after Dr. Joseph Long Thistle, who donated the funds for its construction.
+The Thistle Physics building was built in 1912 and was named after Dr. Joseph Long Thistle, who donated the funds for its construction.
 It was home to the Department of Physics until moving to the Swanson Science Center in 2010.
-The building contains four teaching laboratories, three research labs, lecture rooms, and a fully equipped machine shop.
+The building contained four teaching laboratories, three research labs, lecture rooms, and a fully equipped machine shop.
+In early May 2018 the college building was in the demolition process, and as of 2024 the land remains vacant.